 Safe sleep tips for newborns and babies***

 It’s worth highlighting the most important sleep tips for babies.
-Whether you ultimately decide to use a weighted sleep sack or not, these AAP recommendations are essential for the safety of all infants.
+These AAP recommendations are essential for the safety of all infants.

 - The baby’s sleeping area should be clear of all objects, including but not limited to blankets, pillows, and stuffed animals.